vfamim/Rossman-Sales/README.md

 This project aim to predict sales using data from Rossman, using Data Science lifecycle process like:

-## The CRISP-DM Cicle for Data Science
+## The CRISP-DM Cycle for Data Science

 For this project, we will use  **CRoss Industry Standard Process for Data Mining (CRISP-DM)** methodology, a process model with six phases that naturally describes the data science life cycle.
 It’s like a set of guardrails to help you plan, organize, and implement your data science (or machine learning) project.